 Receivable balances, net of allowance for uncollectibles, have been disaggregated by type and presented separately in the financial statements with the exception of due from governmental entities.
-Due from governmental entities, net of allowance for uncollectibles, as of year end for the Town's individual major funds and non-major governmental funds in the aggregate were directly related to receivable from the State of Arizona.
+Due from governmental entities, net of allowance for uncollectibles, as of year end for the Town were directly related to receivable from the State of Arizona.